Dana Powell Smith's abstract art celebrates the history and resilience of Black and Brown communities

 Dana Powell Smith: Abstract Artist

-INDIANAPOLIS (WISH) – On Wednesday, Abstract Artist Dana Powell Smith joined “Life.Style.Live!” host Marlee Thomas to showcase her three of her unique pieces.
+INDIANAPOLIS (WISH) – On Wednesday, Abstract Artist Dana Powell Smith joined “Life.Style.Live!” host Marlee Thomas to showcase three of her unique pieces.

 “I put a lot of thought into my painting and I want people to look at the writing in them and to ask questions,” said Dana.
 “My thought behind a lot of my art is that I’m concerned about history being taken out of the schools.
 So I want to make my art so that children and adults will be attracted to it, and children will maybe question it.”